psychdatascience/FDS-CourseOne/terminalGitGitHubHW.md

 * push your changes up to GitHub
 * check the status again - `git status` never wears out, it's like the Energizer Bunny!

+### 4. Make another change on GitHub

+### 5. Pull the remote changes down to your local computer

+---
+Summary: That's a run through of the most common steps in a git/GitHub workflow!
+I wouldn't call ourselves git ninjas or gitmasters or whatever just yet, but we're progressing above the git bunny level for sure!